ankumpetvimala/TASK-INTERN-CAREER/README.md

 ### 8. Test and Validate: ###
 a.
 Run the Jenkins pipeline manually or trigger it through a code commit to the Git repository.

 b.
 Monitor the CI/CD pipeline execution in Jenkins, check for build/test failures, and troubleshoot any issues

+### Conclusion ###

+With a CI/CD pipeline in place, you can ensure that changes to your web application are integrated and deployed quickly and with high quality.
+By automating the build, test, and deployment process, you can reduce the risk of bugs and downtime and improve the overall stability of your application.